What To Look For In A Prenatal Vitamin

 It can be confusing navigating a market filled with hundreds of prenatals.
 During pregnancy the stakes feel higher than ever because this is one of the first decisions you are making for your baby's well-being.
 Dietary supplements are not FDA regulated, and it is worth taking some time to understand what to look for in a prenatal vitamin.
 This article describes the main nutrients to look for in your prenatal vitamin and why they are necessary as well as provides some tips on how to select a prenatal you can trust.

-Folic Acid, Folate, And Methyl Folate… Oh My!
+Folic Acid, Folate, & Methyl Folate

 Folic acid is touted as the must have nutrient for those who are pregnant or trying to conceive.
 And while it is true that folate is indispensable for a healthy pregnancy, there is an important distinction between the various forms of this nutrient.
 Most prenatal supplements contain folic acid, which is the synthetic version of folate.
 However, not all women can process folic acid efficiently due to MTHFR genetic variations that may affect up to 40% of the population (3).
 These variations can impede the conversion of folic acid to its active form (4).